 They should be given all possible help to make specific decisions before being assessed as lacking capacity.

 This includes what may be considered as an unwise or unusual decision, reflecting that everyone has their own values, beliefs and preferences, which may not be the same as other peoples.

-If we think that a person may lack capacity to make a decision, a social care worker or other suitably qualified person will carry out a capacity assessment in relation to the specific decision to be made.
+If we think that a person may lack the capacity to make a decision, a social care worker or another suitably qualified person will carry out a capacity assessment in relation to the specific decision to be made.